mui/material-ui/docs/pages/blog/mui-x-end-v6-features.md

   </a>
 </div>

-We are happy to share the newest MUI X features with the release of [MUI X v6.18.0](https://github.com/mui/mui-x/releases/tag/v6.18.0), sealing v6 with new components and solid functionalities.
+We are happy to share the newest MUI X features with the release of [MUI X v6.18.0](https://github.com/mui/mui-x/releases/tag/v6.18.0), sealing v6 with new components and solid functionality.

 As we gear up to focus on the next major version, let's review the notable new features introduced since [our last blog post](/blog/mui-x-mid-v6-features/).